dfinity/interface-spec/spec/index.md

 #### API requests

-We distinguish between the *asynchronous* API requests (type `Request`) passed to `/api/v2/…/call`, which may be present in the IC state, and the *synchronous* API requests passed to `/api/v2/…/read_state` and `/api/v2/…/query`, which are only ephemeral.
+We distinguish between API requests (type `Request`) passed to `/api/v2/…/call` and `/api/v3/…/call`, which may be present in the IC state, and the *read-only* API requests passed to `/api/v2/…/read_state` and `/api/v2/…/query`, which are only ephemeral.

-These are the synchronous read messages:
+These are the read-only messages:
 ```
 Path = List(Blob)
 APIReadRequest